skypjack/entt/docs/md/entity.md

   ```

   There exists also the possibility to use a custom sort function object for
   when the usage pattern is known.
-As an example, in case of an almost sorted
-  pool, quick sort could be much slower than insertion sort.

-* Components can be sorted according to the order imposed by another component:
+* Components are sorted according to the order imposed by another component:

   ```cpp
   registry.sort<movement, physics>();